 In a mild upset, the best gym is found at the Nuwa Hotel, followed by the Grand Hyatt, Morpheus and then Countdown.

 CITY OF DREAMS SPAS

-No resort in Macau has more spas than the City of Dreams, which offers four in total, one for each of the hotels.
+With four in total, no resort in Macau has more spas than the City of Dreams.
 Treatments, prices and packages are very similar, with most services at Morpheus, Nuwa and Grand Hyatt $1000 to $1500, while the Spa at Countdown is a touch cheaper, with quite a few procedures available for under $1000.

 Morpheus Spa – Morpheus Spa gets my vote for the best on at the City of Dreams.